mozilla/skywriter/docs/pluginguide/index.html.markdown

 ## How To Learn More ##

 We will be expanding on the plugin development docs over time.
-In the meantime, it's worth noting that all of Bespin's major functionality is implemented as plugins.
-In a checkout of the [bespinclient repository](http://hg.mozilla.org/labs/bespinclient), take a look at the plugins/supported directory for the bulk of Bespin's code.
+In the meantime, it's worth noting that all of Skywriter's major functionality is implemented as plugins.
+In a checkout of the [skywriterclient repository](http://hg.mozilla.org/labs/skywriterclient), take a look at the plugins/supported directory for the bulk of Skywriter's code.